MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 Yes, this is a seamless process - use the [Setup Wizard](setup-core-components.md#set-up-the-inventory-components-using-the-setup-wizard) to change your data source for the CoE Starter Kit to Data Export and continue configuring the inventory components using the Setup Wizard.

 >[!NOTE]
 >The CoE Starter kit using Data Export data is currently in preview.
 We recommend you test the CoE Starter Kit with Data Export in a dedicated test environment before using this feature in production or upgrading your production environment.
+If you experience issues with the CoE Starter Kit using Data Export, please [raise them on GitHub](https://aka.ms/coe-starter-kit-issues) and proceed with using cloud flows to gather inventory.

 #### What will happen to my existing data when I upgrade?